Hosepipe Temporary Use Ban - Q & A for customers

 Schedule 5, paragraph 20.(1) of The Water Act 1991

 We have a drought plan for periods of dry weather.
 This involves using the large volume of water in Sulby reservoir to supplement supplies to Douglas and the South.
 However, we cannot plan for very long periods of dry weather.
-This spring has been the third driest on record.
+Spring this year has been unusually dry with rainfall deficits in January, March, April and June.
+July is expected to experience a rainfall deficit too, with rainfall already below average.

 We rely on rain at some time to supplement supplies.
 Saving water and reducing demand will reduce the concerns that we have regarding current water stocks.